 In the U.S., loratadine can be found as an over-the-counter medication to treat allergic rhinitis and urticaria.
 It’s the 66th most prescribed drug in the country —more than 11 million Americans have a prescription for loratadine.

 What Is Loratadine Used For?

-Loratadine is used to treat allergies and allergic rhinitis.
+Loratadine is used to treat allergies, allergic rhinitis and urticaria.
 It’s sold over the counter without the need for a prescription.